EtchUK/Etch.OrchardCore.ThemeBoilerplate/content/README.md

 ### [NodeJS](https://nodejs.org/en/)

-The theme requires NodeJS to assist with gathering third party front-end dependencies and compiles front-end assets.
+The theme requires NodeJS 14.15.5 or higher to assist with gathering third party front-end dependencies and compiles front-end assets.
 Compilation of front-end assets is handled by [Webpack](https://webpack.js.org/).

 ## Pattern Library